-The PPIP was part of the OFS's efforts to help restart the financial securities market and provide liquidity for legacy securities.
-Under this program, the OFS (as a limited partner) made equity investments in and loans to nine investment vehicles (referred to as Public Private Investment Funds or "PPIFs") established by private investment managers between September and December 2009.
+In March 2009 under PPIP, the OFS (as a limited partner) made equity investments in and loans to nine investment vehicles (referred to as Public Private Investment Funds or "PPIFs") established by private investment managers between September and December 2009.

-As of September 30, 2014, OFS had no PPIF equity investments or loans outstanding.
+Since fiscal year 2013, OFS had no PPIF equity investments or loans outstanding.

-Of the legal commitments to disburse up to \$984 million to remaining PPIFs as of September 30, 2013, \$858 million were canceled in 2014 and the remaining \$126 million was canceled in 2015, since all PPIFs had ceased operations and termination notices had been received from all of them.
+The legal commitments to disburse up to \$126 million to remaining PPIFs as of September 30, 2014, were canceled in 2015, since all PPIFs had ceased operations and termination notices had been received from all of them.